Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Numerical results

-The left plot of Figure~\ref{fig:noisy-covariates-results} shows the out-of-sample model prediction performance of each of the $100$ estimated models for each noise level $\sigma_{\text{add}}$, measured as the negative log likelihood evaluated on a large independent test dataset.
+The left plot of Figure~\ref{fig:noisy-covariates-results} shows the out-of-sample model prediction performance of $100$ estimated models for each noise level $\sigma_{\text{add}}$, measured as the negative log likelihood evaluated on a large independent test dataset.
 As expected, out-of-sample prediction gradually worsens with increasing covariate noise $\sigma_{\text{add}}$, then plateaus at about $\sigma_{\text{add}}=2.7$.

 The right plot of Figure~\ref{fig:noisy-covariates-results} demonstrates the variable selection property of our method, focusing on the $\beta$ coefficients.
 Focusing on the sunlight variable -- the only true predictor of mean movement -- we see that it is more likely to be selected than are spurious covariates, and is less likely to be selected as $\sigma_{\text{add}}$ increases.
-Additionally, selecting sunlight is possible even when $\sigma_{\text{add}}$ is high if the cluster has higher relative probability and has nonzero probability in a longer time range.
+Additionally, we see that selecting sunlight is possible even when $\sigma_{\text{add}}$ is high if the cluster has higher relative probability and has nonzero probability in a longer time range.